Important terms to know about earthquakes

 Let us take a moment to learn about these terms to help us understand earthquakes better.

 These are huge layers that make up the earth’s upper layers.
 They continually stretch, move, slide, and collide against each other.
-Even though they are constantly moving, we do not feel it.
+Even though they are constantly moving, we do not feel it because they move very slowly.
 Each plate is about 50 to 250 miles (80 to 400 km) thick.

 Faults (or Fault plane or fault lines):